HamishClulee/more-art-than.science/front/src/views/posts/betterstyles.md

 I suggest trying to minimise the amount of CSS pre-processing you are performing.
 Use vendor styles that are already compiled and import them early to allow for ease of override.
 Recently I worked with a code base that made no use of `scoped` style blocks and contained a vast number of .scss files (around 8k lines when compiled).
 The hot reload was so slow that it became useless, as it was faster to switch tabs and hit refresh in the browser.
 After completing the steps described above, the hot-reload was back down to matter of milliseconds.
 It works.

 > What we are trying to do here is achieve a system where we build smart defaults, that work in as many cases as possible, then when overrides are required, we have the awesome power of the Vue `scoped` style blocks.
 This will mean our CSS bundle stays small and we don't spend time fighting our CSS.
 It takes a bit of time to understand but once you hit grok, it's a big win for developer satisfaction - and lead time will drop as well!

+### Conclusion

+It's a lot right?
+Don't use a framework, don't let juniors loose on CSS things without documentation and training and code reviews to back you up, read a 1000 word post and still don't feel super confident.
+Welcome to the party.
+It's complex.

+My patter whem it comes to this is two fold:
+- Don't underestimate how badly CSS can end up over time.
+Bundle size and abject developer frustration are things you really want to avoid if possible.
+- Try to think about this on a high level, things have changed dramatically over the last few years, we have a lot more tools at our disposal, try to use them to improve how you organise things.

+> Modern CSS is like an onion, use the layers intelligently or they will make you cry!

 All told.